 The people in this group do not follow an organized religion and use at least one spiritual technique.
 Independent research and study are the heart of their practice.
 These spiritual pioneers learn to meditate and delve into Shamanic practices.
 People in this group are often involved in healing arts, and showing concern for the less fortunate and the environment.
 These people are explorers of both the outer and inner worlds.

 Your belief or disbelief is a matter of your programming and ability to reason.
 The programming for this is in two distinct forms.
 One is our innate desire to explore the unknown.
 Some call this the life of the mystic.
 The second comes from those who program your cultural narrative.
 This latter element is typically the domain of religion.

-Religious devotees and part-time religious observers of Western organized religion have over 3 billion members.
-They say I believe in mysticism under my belief’s conditions and boundaries.
-And for those following Western organized religion, this is enough.
-They never question the boundaries.
+Religious devotees and part-time religious observers of Western organized religion have over 4 billion members.
+They say I could believe in mysticism under my belief’s conditions and boundaries, and for those following Western organized religion, this is enough.
+But they are distracted by myths and superstition and never question the boundaries.
 They are programmed to resist anything that challenges their sacred ground.

 People in the last group are the freethinkers and explorers.
 They embrace the challenge of the unknown.
 The creed they follow is science.
 The god they worship is nature.
 Their doctrine is logical reasoning and comparative analysis.
 But they were also explorers of consciousness.
 They practice science by experimenting with spiritual technologies.
 So, they can say I believe in mysticism as I discover the evidence in my practical experiments of life.

 Life as a Mystic in the Modern World